-Public Speaking Ages: 13 and older Time Limit: 15 minutes
+Public Speaking Ages: 13 and older

 Visuals may be used, but should be minimal.
 Topic: Should be original and is unlimited.
 Speech may be informative, persuasive, etc. Outline should be provided for the judge (ribbon deduction will apply if not provided).